lhcb/starterkit-lessons/interactive-dst.md

 > For example, to explore the `DST` we could have simply done:
 >
 > ```
-> lb-run Bender bender 00035742_00000002_1.allstreams.dst
+> lb-run Bender/latest bender 00035742_00000002_1.allstreams.dst
 > ```
 >
 > This leaves us in a prompt in which we can proceed as discussed in this
 > lesson, with the advantage that some functions are already provided
 > for us, such as `seekStripDecision` (which replaces our `advance`) or
 > `ls` and `get`, which allow to list and get TES locations.